PUM01-2025/PowerFlow/README.md

 #### Solvers

-PowerFlow implements two different algorithms (solvers): For grids that have a single SLACK/SLACK_EXTERNAL node, contain no cycles and where the LOAD nodes are located at the "leaves", a *Backward-Forward-Sweep* (BFS) algorithm is used.
-For other grids, the *Gauss-Seidel* algorithm is used.
+PowerFlow implements three different algorithms (solvers): For grids that have a single SLACK/SLACK_EXTERNAL node, contain no cycles and where the LOAD nodes are located at the "leaves", a *Backward-Forward-Sweep* (BFS) algorithm is used.
+For other grids, the *ZBus Jacobi* or *Gauss-Seidel* algorithm is used. *ZBus Jacobi* can only be used when a grid contains a single SLACK/SLACK_EXTERNAL node and when the grid doesn't contain too many nodes.
 PowerFlow automatically detects which solver is most suitable for each grid.

 #### Limitations